wongsingfo/comp-sys/docs/prog-lang/prog-lang.md

 - structural type system: when recursive types are considered, some of its simplicity and elegance slips away (in C# language)
 - nominal type system (Java and most other mainstream languages)

+## Recursive Types μ

+Universal Set U: everything in the world

+Generation Function:  A function F ∈ P(U) → P(U) is monotone if X ⊆ Y implies F(X) ⊆ F(Y).

+- X is F-closed: F(X) ⊆ X
+- X is F-consistent if X ⊆ F(X).
+- X is a fixed point of F if F(X) = X.

+**Knaster-Tarski Theorem (1955)**:

+- The intersection of all F-closed sets is the least fixed point of F. Denoted as μF
+- The union of all F-consistent sets is the greatest fixed point of F. Denoted as vF
+- Corollary
+  - Principle of induction: If X is F-closed, then µF ⊆ X.
+  - Principle of coinduction: If X is F-consistent, then X ⊆ νF.